 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-National Indemnity Company's score of 28 is higher than 54% of the industry.
+National Indemnity Company's score of 28 is lower than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 National Indemnity Company, headquartered in the US, currently does not have specific carbon emissions data available for recent years.
 The company is a current subsidiary of Berkshire Hathaway Inc., which may influence its climate commitments and emissions reporting.
 As of now, National Indemnity Company has not established any documented reduction targets or initiatives related to carbon emissions.
 The absence of specific emissions data and reduction commitments suggests that the company may be in the early stages of developing a comprehensive climate strategy.
 While no direct emissions figures are reported, it is important to note that any climate initiatives or targets may be influenced by the broader sustainability efforts of its parent company, Berkshire Hathaway Inc. This includes potential participation in initiatives such as the Carbon Disclosure Project (CDP) and Climate Action 100+, which are cascaded from Berkshire Hathaway Inc. to its subsidiaries.
 In summary, National Indemnity Company currently lacks specific emissions data and reduction targets, reflecting a need for further development in its climate commitments.